provenance-io/frontend-scripts/readme.md

-# V-Scripts
+# Provenance Frontend Scripts
 ## Scripts to quickly create React and Redux components, files, folders, and store items

 ### Goal:
-Instead of manually making components and all the files associated with them you can instead use v-scripts to create or remove components with a single command.
+Instead of manually making components and all the files associated with them you can instead use pro-scripts to create or remove components with a single command.

 ### Features:
 - Create a React only (no Redux store values) component